Esmail-Jawabreh/Data-Science-Roadmap/2. Statistics/2. Data Distributions/README.md

 # Data Distributions

-A probability distribution shows how the values of a random variable are distributed.
+A probability distribution describes how the values of a random variable are spread or distributed.
 Understanding distributions is fundamental in statistics and data science, as they describe the likelihood of outcomes and help in selecting the right models.

 ## Topics Covered in the PDF